bit-dream/candied/README.md

 ### <i><b>What are the goals of DBC-CAN</b></i>
 <br/>
-To develop and deploy a very simple, lightweight library that doesn't relay on external dependecies.
+To develop and deploy a very simple, lightweight library that doesn't rely on external dependencies.
 <br/>

 You should be able to do the following with this library: